ripienaar/free-for-dev/README.md

   * [Virushee](https://virushee.com/) — Privacy-oriented file/data scanning powered by hybrid heuristic and AI-assisted engine.
 Possible to use internal dynamic sandbox analysis.
 Limited to 50MB per file upload
   * [Escape GraphQL Quickscan](https://escape.tech/) - One-click security scan of your GraphQL endpoints.
 Free, no login required.
   * [FingerprintJS Browser Fingerprinting](https://www.fingerprint.com) - FingerprintJS is a browser fingerprinting library that queries browser attributes and computes a hashed visitor identifier from them.
 Unlike cookies and local storage, a fingerprint stays the same in incognito/private mode and even when browser data is purged.
+    * Free trial version of Pro has 20,000 Requests per month

 **[⬆ back to top](#table-of-contents)**